Pacific Life Insurance Review 2026

 Pacific Elite Term

-Provides coverage for 10 to 30 years with face amounts starting at $750,000.
+Provides coverage for 10 to 30 years with death benefit amounts starting at $750,000.
 This product includes flexible conversion privileges and specialized underwriting designed for high-income earners, business protection and estate planning use.

 Pacific Elite Term appeals to professionals and business owners who need substantial coverage amounts with the flexibility to convert to permanent insurance without additional medical underwriting.